lukasmonk/lucaschessR/bin/OS/win32/Engines/andscacs/readme.txt

 http://chessbase-shop.com/

 I wish to thank many people that publish information about chess engines programming in Internet, especially http://chessprogramming.wikispaces.com/, http://talkchess.com!
-Also make special mention of open source modules that are very instructive, as for example Stockfish, Crafty, Protector, Discocheck, Gull...
+Also make special mention of open source modules that are very instructive, as for example Stockfish, Crafty, Protector, Discocheck, Gull, Texel...

 Versions